tkoch96/root_dns_latency/paper.md

 On Modern DNS Behavior and Properties
 DNS Performance and the Effectiveness of Caching D-mystifying the D-root Address Change
-Authority Server Selection of DNS Caching Resolvers[o] (studies looking at web performance/how client caching effects it) Measuring and mitigating web performance bottlenecks in broadband access networks
+Authority Server Selection of DNS Caching Resolvers[n] Recursives in the Wild: Engineering Authoritative DNS Servers (studies looking at web performance/how client caching effects it) Measuring and mitigating web performance bottlenecks in broadband access networks
-WePR: A tool for Automated Web Performance Measurement Demystifying Page Load Performance with WProf[p]
+WePR: A tool for Automated Web Performance Measurement Demystifying Page Load Performance with WProf[o] Practical Challenge Response for DNS
+DNS Resolvers Considered Harmful[p]
+Studies looking at root servers and queries that land at them On eliminating root nameservers from the DNS
+DNS Measurements at a Root Server
+A Day at the Root of the Internet

 \fi

 # Conclusion
 IP anycast has come under attack, with studies showing, for example, how BGP can naturally route clients to suboptimal anycast instances and inflate client latencies.
 Due to the relative availability of root DNS data and diverse deployment strategies of the root DNS servers, they are common targets for delineating inefficiencies and suggesting improvements to IP anycast.
 We argue not only that the root DNS servers have different design goals (i.e. resiliency against attacks) than that of other anycast services, but also that users rarely interact with the root DNS infrastructure -- rendering perceived inefficiencies and proposed improvements to be ill-founded when only tested on the root DNS.
 Perhaps simple yet effective ideas such as browser link prefetching or DNS request parallelization should be expanded and their adoption by users encouraged, rather than proposed improvements to IP anycast.
+[a]i'm not sure where this author order came from, but i'm pretty certain I shouldn't be first author.
+Tom?
-[a]section labels is a better way to go about it maybe [b]maybe generate a figure showing a CDF of TTL's of all TLD NS records (pretty easy to generate) [c]Would probably need to run BIND locally, and set myself as my own recursive resolver [d]has 4x cache hit rate (far fewer client queries?)
+[b]I haven't put these in any particular order yet [c]maybe generate a figure showing a CDF of TTL's of all TLD NS records (pretty easy to generate) [d]Would probably need to run BIND locally, and set myself as my own recursive resolver [e]+ethanbkb@gmail.com

+What do you think?
+[f]_Marked as resolved_
+[g]_Re-opened_
+Seems reasonable
+[h]I did this and all but 2 of the 1000+ had a TTL of 2 days.
+The other 2 had 1 day.
+[i]TODO: redo this section in light of Private IP removal, Squat Space removal, removal of PTR requests, removal of invalid TLD's
-[e]Update: pinged John about it with more information about when issue occurs [f]maybe use this as a p.d.f. for "amortizing" the root latency in the table [g]perhaps elaborate on what is meant by "query volume" [h]+ethanbkb@gmail.com
+[j]perhaps elaborate on what is meant by "query volume" [k]+ethanbkb@gmail.com
 This is one way I currently use Microsoft's query volume numbers to justify our results.
 What do you think?
-[i]I was thinking along the lines of weighting root query cost by query volume (rather than by "users").
+[l]I was thinking along the lines of weighting root query cost by query volume (rather than by "users").
-[j]y axis needs relabeling
-[k]TODO: comment about removing v6
-[l]For example, people could look at UMD paper and apply the 95%-ile latency to all clients and see implications.
-[m]Questionable utility, may be a glut of graphs [n]cite more numbers maybe
+[m]update labels in legend
-[o]interesting that in 10 minutes they observe so many queries for COM TLD yet don't see any issue with that [p]Might be an interesting tool to use
+[n]interesting that in 10 minutes they observe so many queries for COM TLD yet don't see any issue with that [o]Might be an interesting tool to use
+[p]Mark shared in an email -- shows time between DNS queries & TCP connection starts can be big, which suggests DNS is not blocking